-SPR is a powerful concept that can help you take better lines both preflop and postflop.
+SPR, short for stack-to-pot-ratio, is a powerful concept that can help you take better lines both preflop and postflop.
 If you can understand and apply SPR strategy in poker you will have a mathematical framework for commitment.
-SPR was a term introduced in the book Professional No-Limit Hold ’em: Volume I and stands for stack-to-pot-ratio.
-Here is the formula:
+Here is the SPR formula:

 SPR = Effective Stack Size / Pot Size

-At this point the effective stack is $50.5 (villain’s stack is the smallest stack) and the pot is $25.50.
-So the SPR is $50.50/$25.50 = 1.99.
-This is a very small SPR and is a more common SPR in 4bet pots or against smaller stack sizes.
+At this point, the effective stack is $197 (villain’s stack is the smallest stack) and the pot is $65.
+So the SPR is $197/$65 = 3.
+This is a small SPR and is a more common SPR in squeeze pots, 4bet pots, and/or when playing against smaller stack sizes.
 In single raised pots it’s very common to see 13 SPR pots and normal 3bet pots tend to be 3.5-5 SPR.

 Here are some general SPR tips:

-- Consider your sizes: When 3betting & 4betting your size can greatly influence the SPR.
-Against inelastic players you can just choose your size and create a more profitable SPR…but against better players you also need to think about how your preflop sizes would influence the range they continue with.
+2. Consider your sizes: When 3betting & 4betting your size can greatly influence the SPR.
+Against inelastic players you can just choose your size and create a more profitable SPR…but against better players you also need to think about how your preflop sizes would influence their range.

-- SPR is mathematical: You can easily use math to prove the concept of SPR.
-In smaller SPR pots you can use a fold equity calculator and PokerStove to see how often a player would need to fold versus your shoves…and you can go a step further and use Flopzilla to estimate how often a player actually hits the flop.
+6. SPR is mathematical: You can easily use math to prove the concept of SPR.
+In smaller SPR pots you can use a fold equity calculator and Equilab to see how often a player would need to fold versus your shoves…and you can go a step further and use Flopzilla to estimate how often a player actually hits.

 SPR is a simple, yet very powerful concept.
 It helps us gauge how committed we are to a pot on the flop, which can help us create both preflop and postflop lines.
 Understand the basic SPR zones, how they influence our preflop ranges, and also how they influence our postflop line creation.
 As a default, get involved in very small SPR pots with hands you can stack-off profitably, and use implied odd hands in much deeper SPR pots.
 Remember, this isn’t the only way to use SPR, but understanding the basics is super important!